bukosabino/truffle-voting-dapp-ropsten/README.md

   * Note: If you receive an error Error: Exceeds block gas limit, you may need to manually set the gas limit for your contract.
 See the Truffle Configuration documentation for details.
 * npm run test

+# TODO:

+* Init and end dates to proposals.
+* Anonymous users.

 # Credits: